maxxiimo/the-front-end-manifesto/mobile-on-rails.md

         *omitted*
       }

-As you can see it is very similar to what we created manually, and remember that since we're using a base font size of 16px, if you multiply em's by that number you will get the equivalent in px:
+As you can see it is very similar to what we created manually, and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent in px:

 -  2 columns:  9em x 16px = 144px
 -  3 columns: 14em x 16px = 224px